 Approximately 62 million Americans have no credit data to score or are considered “thin files” (credit files with too little data to score).
 When just starting your credit score journey, it can be difficult to access financial products to build credit if you don’t even have a credit history established.

 Some easy ways to establish a credit history include:

 - Get a secured credit card.
-You put up a deposit and the issuer gives you a credit line based on your deposit.
-The issuer reports to all three credit bureaus – Equifax, Experian and TransUnion.
+With a secured credit card, you put up a deposit and the issuer gives you a credit line based on your deposit.
+Then you use the credit card as normal, making payments and charging purchases on a rotating basis while the issuer reports to all three credit bureaus – Equifax, Experian and TransUnion.

-- Use non-bureau reporting information such as utility payments or bank account history with a program like Experian Boost or UltraFICO to supplement the data in your file.
+- Use non-bureau reporting information such as utility payments, rent payments or bank account history with a program like Experian Boost or UltraFICO to supplement the data in your file.